catseye/Exanoke/README.markdown

 *   You can statically analyze the bastard, and prove that all of its loops eventually terminate, and so forth; or
-*   You can write it in a language which naturally restricts you to the primitive recursive functions.
+*   You can write it in a language which is inherently restricted to expressing only primitive recursive functions.

 The second option is the route [PL-{GOTO}][] takes.
 But that's an imperative language, and it's fairly easy to restrict an imperative language in this